Vector

 1. Soft Ticks (Ornithodoros genus)

-1. Other Borrelia species cause Relapsing Fever in Africa and Russia
+1. Other Borrelia species cause Relapsing Fever in Africa and Russia (e.g. B hispanica, B. duttonii)

-2. Borrelia hermsii (reservoir: Squirrels and chipmunks)
+2. Borrelia Hermsii (reservoir: Squirrels and chipmunks in U.S. western mountains)

-3. Borrelia tunicate (reservoir: Cattle, rodents, pigs)
+3. Borrelia Turicate (reservoir: Cattle, rodents, pigs in south central and southwestern U.S.)

-2. Body Lice (human to human transmission)
+2. Body Lice (pediculus humanus, human to human transmission, only louse-borne Borrelia infection)

-1. Borrelia recurrentis
+1. Borrelia Recurrentis

 3. Exposure